fossil-lab/codelab-xtest-c/README.md

-# Fossil Learning Platform (FLLP) Codelab Template
+# Fossil Learning Platform (FLLP) Codelab for Fossil Logic Xtest - C

 ## Abstract:

-Welcome to the Fossil Learning Platform (FLLP) Codelab Template!
-This template is designed to help you create interactive and educational codelabs that utilize the Fossil Logic Libraries (FLL) within the Fossil Learning Platform.
-These codelabs are built using the Meson build system, making it easy for learners to set up and follow along.
+Welcome to the Fossil Learning Platform (FLLP) Codelab How to Xtest!
+Fossil XTest is your go-to library for robust and comprehensive testing solutions.
+Elevate the quality of your software by incorporating advanced testing methodologies, ensuring that your code not only meets but exceeds industry standards.
+With Fossil XTest, testing becomes an integral part of your development process, providing confidence in the reliability and functionality of your applications.

 ## Codelab Overview:

-- **Title:** Creating Dynamic Content with Fossil Logic Libraries in FLLP
+- **Title:** How to test your code with Fossil Logic Libraries Xtest in FLLP Codelab
 - **Objective:** Learn how to integrate Fossil Logic Libraries into the Fossil Learning Platform for dynamic and engaging educational content.
-- **Duration:** Approximately 30 minutes
+- **Duration:** Approximately at your phase

 ## Prerequisites: